quimalborch/FiveM-script-template-with-web-interface/README.md

 # id-webinterface-fivem

-Web interface ID on screen in fivem
+Web interface ID on screen in fivems<>